9th Circuit Ends California Ban on High-Capacity Magazines

 U.S. District Court Judge Barbara Lynn of Texas, who had been named the third judge on the appellate panel, said the majority’s ruling conflicts with decisions in six other federal appellate courts across the nation, and with a 2015 ruling by a different panel of the 9th Circuit itself.
 She said she would have upheld California's law based on that precedent.

 “This ruling is an extreme outlier" given those earlier decisions, said Eric Tirschwell, managing director for Everytown Law, the litigation team affiliated with Everytown for Gun Safety that favors firearms restrictions.
-“We expect the full court will rehear the case and correct this erroneous, dangerous, and out-of-step decision.”
+“We expect an en banc panel will rehear the case and correct this erroneous, dangerous, and out-of-step decision.”

 Friday’s decision upholds a 2017 ruling by San Diego-based U.S. District Judge Roger Benitez, who blocked a new law that would have barred gun owners from possessing magazines holding more than 10 bullets.